 For reasons unknown to me, it didn’t last long.
 It wasn’t all bad.
 I did get in some affirmations about something that felt good.
 But the negative reruns kept showing up.
 Not as frequently as before…but that wasn’t it.
 I wanted them replaced.
 I wanted those endless loops of negative thinking stopped and out of my head.

-I haven’t used this NLP technique much…never having been a big fan of it.
-But nothing ventured, nothing gained and I needed help.
+I haven’t used this NLP technique much…not really knowing much about it.
+But nothing ventured nothing gained, and I needed help.
 A lot of it.

 I created a version that suited me and joined it together with another technique just to add a lot of power.
 And for all the NLP fans, I know this isn’t exactly what’s recommended…it just felt right for me.